AliceO2Group/AliceO2/Detectors/MUON/MCH/Workflow/README.md

 where `tracks.in` is a binary file with the same format as the one written by the workflow [o2-mch-tracks-sink-workflow](#track-sink)

-Send the list of MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h)) and the list of associated clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) in two separate messages with the data description "TRACKS" and "TRACKCLUSTERS", respectively.
+Send the list of all MCH tracks ([TrackMCH](../../../../DataFormats/Detectors/MUON/MCH/include/DataFormatsMCH/TrackMCH.h)) in the current time frame, the list of all associated clusters ([ClusterStruct](../Base/include/MCHBase/ClusterBlock.h)) and the list of ROF records pointing to the tracks associated to each interaction in three separate messages with the data description "TRACKS", "TRACKCLUSTERS" and "TRACKROFS", respectively.

-Option `--forTrackFitter` allows to send the messages with the data description "TRACKSIN" and "TRACKCLUSTERSIN", respectively, as expected by the workflow [o2-mch-tracks-to-tracks-workflow](#track-fitter).
+Option `--forTrackFitter` allows to send the messages with the data description "TRACKSIN", "TRACKCLUSTERSIN" and TRACKROFSIN, respectively, as expected by the workflow [o2-mch-tracks-to-tracks-workflow](#track-fitter).

+Option `--nEventsPerTF xxx` allows to set the number of events (i.e. ROF records) to send per time frame (default = 1)

 ### Vertex sampler

 `o2-mch-vertex-sampler-workflow`

-Send the vertex position (`Point3D<double>`) of the current event with the data description "VERTEX".
+Take as input the list of ROF records in the current time frame, with the data description "TRACKROFS".
+Send the list of all vertex positions (`Point3D<double>`) in the time frame, one per interaction, with the data description "VERTICES".

 Option `--infile "vertices.in"` allows to read the position of the vertex from the binary file `vertices.in` containing for each event: